fatemeh986/Object-Detection-Pine-trees/README.md

-# Pine Tree Object Detection MRCNN
+# Pine Tree Object Detection_MRCNN
-In this project Pine Tree (different types) is the main object to detect.
-For this purpose, the **Matterport/Mask_RCNN** algorith and **COCO** pre-trained model h5 (https://github.com/matterport/Mask_RCNN/releases/download/v2.0/mask_rcnn_coco.h5) is used.
+In this project, the goal is to detect different types of pine trees.
+To achieve this, the **Matterport/Mask_RCNN** algorithm and **COCO** pre-trained model h5 (https://github.com/matterport/Mask_RCNN/releases/download/v2.0/mask_rcnn_coco.h5) are used.
-The main code of [Mask-RCNN-TF2] (https://github.com/ahmedfgad/Mask-RCNN-TF2) was used.
+The primary codebase utilized is from [Mask-RCNN-TF2] (https://github.com/ahmedfgad/Mask-RCNN-TF2).
-The important thing is the **model.py** and **utils.py** is renewd than Matterport/Mask_RCNN because the previous model is not compatible with new version of some libraries like Tensorflow and Keras.
+Notably, the **model.py** and **utils.py** files have been updated from the Matterport/Mask_RCNN version to ensure compatibility with newer versions of libraries like TensorFlow and Keras.

-## What is changed in this project?
+## Changes Made in This Project
-Some small things have changed in this project from the main code that may help others.
+### Key Modifications:
-### Remember to define a root directory to read data and download models.
-In the main code it was done by defining ROOT_DIR.
+1. Defined a root directory for reading data and downloading models.
+In the original code, this was handled by setting ROOT_DIR.
-### Try to change the path of train and validation dirctory as your directory names and information.
+2. Adjust the paths for the training and validation directories to match your specific directory structure.
-### Change EPOCH, learning rate and other hyperparameters as you need for your project.
+3. Customized hyperparameters such as the number of epochs and learning rate to suit the needs of your project.